 My Peace I Give Unto You

-In 1990 at age 14, I started exhibiting mental illness symptoms.
+In 1990 at the age of 14, I started exhibiting mental illness symptoms.
 Although without reliable medication until age 21, I was able to graduate High School, through some home schooling the last semester of my senior year, as well as through a week of school in an adolescent psychiatric hospital in Southern California, called Mesa Vista.
 I was hospitalized two times there within a one-year period in their locked adolescent unit, both in 1994 and 1995 at age 17.
-This was through Kaiser Permanente Health Care, which my Dad utilized through his work insurance.
+This was through Kaiser Permanente Health Care, which my Dad utilized through his work’s health insurance.

 During my second concurrent stay in this adolescent hospital, which was only several months after the first, near the end of my stay, one of the counselors finally made the statement that he thought I might have schizophrenia.

 When I got home and told my Dad, he was upset and overwhelmed, but as time went on, it was a relief to him to understand more of what I was facing.
 Almost two years later as an adult, I was hospitalized two more times.
 The first in 1996 at age 20 in the Mesa Vista Adult Hospital Facility, another locked Unit, even though I had still not been diagnosed.
-While there, they started testing me for mental illnesses and tried different medications, none of which worked.
+While there, they started testing me for mental illnesses, and tried different medications, none of which worked.

 The second locked adult unit hospital stay came in January of 1997, when my Dad again used his work benefits, but this time I stayed at the Grossmont Psychiatric Hospital, also in Southern California.
 While there, I was finally put on Risperdal, a three-week brand-new medication which helped a lot.

-It was at this time that my Father arranged for me to live in a Board and Care facility, where they provided room, food and medication assistance.
+It was at this time that my Father arranged for me to live in a Board and Care facility, where they provided room, food, and medication assistance.
 I was there for 8 months, until the end of July of 1997.

-After stabilizing back on my medication, and after 8 months’ time, I was able to return to my family’s home to live.
+After stabilizing back on my medication, and after 8 months’ time, I was able to return to my family’s home again to live.

 Two years later at the age of 24, I had improved enough to be called to serve a Temple Service Mission for The Church of Jesus Christ of Latter-Day Saints, at the San Diego Temple in La Jolla, California.

-My Dad had counseled with very many young missionaries, through his work as a therapist for the church, who had tried staying in the mission field, most of whom could not for various mental and emotional reasons, so he was excited about this latest development in the church, which began piloting a program to make church service missions available for young adults, as an alternative to traditional proselytizing missions.
+My Dad had counseled with very many young missionaries, through his work as a therapist for the church, who had tried staying in the mission field, most of whom could not, for various mental and emotional reasons, so he was excited about this latest development in the church, which began piloting a program to make church service missions available for young adults, as an alternative to traditional proselytizing missions.
 I strongly believe that this was in part to the three letters my Dad had personally written to the First Presidency of the church over the years concerning this specific need and matter.

-It was finally on the 24th of October 2000 when my mission began.
-I had gone with my Dad to the Temple three days prior on the 21st to receive my own Temple Covenants, so I could be fully qualified to serve.
+It was finally on the 24th of October 2000, when my mission began.
+I had gone with my Dad to the Temple three days prior on the 21st, to receive my own Temple Covenants, so I could be fully qualified to serve.

 After I had served for one year, my family wanted to test my ability to venture out on my own.
 They helped me move out at age 25, with the help of the Social Security Income I was receiving as a disabled person.
 I moved into a Senior Living Unit, which I could live at because of my disability.

-While there, I finished my mission, and continued to be active in church, with friends and activities with other young adults my age.
+While there, I finished my mission, and continued to be active in church, with friends, and activities with other young adults my age.

-With this, my family all moved, except for one sister who had just married and was living in the newly remodeled old family home.
+With this, my family all moved, except for one sister, who had just married, and was living in the newly remodeled old family home.